Earth Spirit Hearth

 1 egg

-Melt the butter and then add the milk, heat to room temperature.
+Melt the butter and then add the milk; heat to room temperature.

 In a large bowl, combine yeast, sugar, and saffron.

-Pour the butter mixture into the bowl and stir until all of the yeast has dissolved and the liquid is a little frothy.
+Pour the butter mixture into the bowl and stir until all the yeast has dissolved and the liquid is a little frothy.

-Add the salt and enough flour to hold the dough together but no more; about two thirds.
+Add the salt and enough flour to hold the dough together but no more, about two-thirds.
 Too much flour will make the buns dry.

 Cover and let the dough rise for about an hour.